nickbartram/tableau_climate/README.md

 ![1764881478353](image/README/1764881478353.png)

 ## Conclusion

 This project demonstrates how multiple datasets can be combined and visualized in Tableau to explore climate, agriculture and economic trends.
 The interactive dashboards allow users to engage with the data without needing to process CSVs or write code.
-While the findings are not intended to provide new scientific insights, they effectively higlight patterns and relataionshps in climate and agricultural data in North America.
+While the findings are not intended to provide new scientific insights, they effectively highlight patterns and relationships in climate and agricultural data in North America.
 This project showcases skills in data preparation, visualization design and interactive storytelling using Tableau.

 ## References